fenago/puppet-course/quickstart/md/lab_overview.md

 Labs for this course are available at endpoints shared below.
 Update `<host-ip>` with the lab environment DNS.

-1. Getting started with Puppet
+1. Creating your first manifests
-2. Creating your first manifests
+2. Managing packages and Services
 3. Managing your Puppet code with Git
 4. Understanding Puppet resources
 5. Variables, expressions, and facts